-- Turn the burner on by means of its main switch A (see next pictures). - Check that the burner is not locked (LED E lights up); if so, reset it by pressing the reset button N. - Check that the series of thermostats (or pressure switches) enable the burner to start up. - At the beginning of the start-up cycle the servo control drives the air damper to the maximum opening, the fan motor starts and the pre-purge phase begins.
-During the pre-purge phase the complete opening of the air damper is signalled by the indicator light F on the front panel. - At the end of the pre-purge the ignition transformer is energised (signalled by the indicator light C on the panel).
-Two seconds later, the oil valve opens and the ignition transformer is de-energized (light C off).
+Turn the burner on by means of its main switch A (see next pictures).

+- Check that the burner is not locked (LED E lights up); if so, reset it by pressing the reset button N. - Check that the series of thermostats (or pressure switches) enable the burner to start up. - At the beginning of the start-up cycle the air damper moves to the maximum opening, the fan motor starts and the pre-purge phase begins.
+During the pre-purge phase the complete opening of the air damper is signalled by LED F on the front panel. - At the end of the pre-purge the air damper is brought to the ignition position and the ignition transformer is energised (signalled by LED C on the panel).
+Few seconds later, the oil valve opens and the ignition transformer is de-energized (LED C off). - The burner is now operating and after some seconds the burner is automatically driven into high flame (LED A on), or remains in low flame (LED B on) according to the plant needs.